Quick Take of The Best American Magazine Writing 2022

 The book also included personal stories and profiles that were quite diverse.
 The authors range from journalists to famous people (Kareem Abdul-Jabbar) to published authors (Ann Patchett).

 Some of the essays gave me a greater insight into current events–such as the launch of the James Webb Space Telescope and all that was involved in designing and launching it.
-I’d known it was already a success with all the photos that have been featured in the news, but reading about all the possible issues and design challenges gave me some more depth and context to what went into getting those photos.
+I knew it was already a success with all the photos that have been featured in the news, but reading about all the possible issues and design challenges gave me more depth and context to what went into getting those photos.

 All in all, this was a satisfying read that I found quite edifying and interesting.

-My thanks for NetGalley for providing me with an ARC of this book.
+My thanks to NetGalley for providing me with an ARC of this book.